IITBombayWeb/ircc-web/README.txt

 CONTENTS OF THIS FILE
 ---------------------
-changes by ruchi just now
+changes by ruchi just now only
  * About Drupal
  * Configuration and features
  * Installation profiles